How medical information about you may be used and disclosed;

 For example:

 Information obtained by a nurse, physician, or other member of your health care team will be recorded in your record and used to determine the course of treatment that should work best for you.
 Your physician will document in your record his or her expectations of the members of your health care team.
-Members of your health care team will then record the actions they took and the observations.
+Members of your health care team will then record the actions they took and their observations.
 In that way, the physician will know how you are responding to treatment.

 We will use your health information for payment.
-For example:

 We will use your health information for regular health operations.